Benefits of a Self-Hosted WordPress Site

 There are many other options to WordPress.org that we haven’t covered that are also CMSs that are free to download but require hosting and a registered or acquired domain, such as Joomla and Drupal.

-Wix is a platform that offers a free plan that must be upgraded to a paid plan for it to work with your domain name.
+Wix is a platform that offers a free plan that must be upgraded to a paid plan for it to work with your own domain name.